anthony-aylward/refflat/vignettes/example_plot.md

 P-values of GWAS association (type 2 diabetes risk) for SNPs in a region of roughly 1 Mb around the _FTO_ gene.
 See `help(t2d_fto)` for details.

 Now we can create the plot.
-We'll use `mfcol` to divide the plot into two sections, invoke a basic `plot` call to plot the GWAS association data, then invoke `plot_refflat` to plot the gene locations.
+We'll use `par` to divide the plot into two sections, invoke a basic `plot` call to plot the GWAS association data, then invoke `plot_refflat` to plot the gene locations.